Pennsylvania Legal Funding

 After everything you have been through, the last thing you want to have to worry about after you have received your settlement funds is paying back considerable debts while you are attempting to get back to your life.
 Fortunately, paying back your loss alone is significantly easier than you might have thought.

-In fact, this is another one of the responsibilities your attorney will handle when it comes to the legal details of your civil claim.
+In fact, this is another one of the responsibilities your attorney will handle regarding the legal details of your civil claim.
 After your settlement or insurance funds have come in, your attorney will write a check for your full loan amount.
-This will come directly out of your settlement funds, so you do not have to burden yourself with excess deadlines or worrisome bills.
+This will come directly from your settlement funds, so you do not have to burden yourself with excess deadlines or worrisome bills.

 Since our lawsuit loans are non-recourse, if your attorney’s settlement does not come through, you will not be expected to cover the costs of repaying your legal funding.
 You will never receive calls from High Rise Financial debt collectors because they do not exist.

 We never attempt to collect debts from our borrowers because they are not technically debts.
 The money we help you access is already yours.
-If you find that you are unable to pay it back because your settlement fell through, this is a risk High Rise Financial is willing to absorb on your behalf.
+If you find that you cannot pay it back because your settlement fell through, this is a risk High Rise Financial is willing to absorb on your behalf.

 How Long Will It Take for You to Access the Funds You Need?

-Once you have been approved, it will be only a matter of time before you have the funds you need to be able to cover your expenses and take your first steps toward financial freedom after everything you have been through.
+Once you have been approved, it will be only a matter of time before you have the funds.
+Use it to cover your expenses and take your first steps toward financial freedom after everything you have been through.

 Laws that Could Impact Your Injury Settlement